Green Party

 Climate & Environment

 The Greens are the party most trusted on climate change.
-Their policy platform calls for a Green New Deal and a zero-carbon economy by 2030.
+Their policy platform calls for a Green New Deal and a zero-carbon economy by 2030, far ahead of the main parties.

 Public Ownership

-The Greens advocate renationalising utilities and railways — a position popular with left-wing voters who feel Labour has not gone far enough.
+The Greens advocate renationalising utilities and railways — a position popular with left-wing voters who feel Labour has not gone far enough on public services.

 Wealth Inequality

-A wealth tax and higher taxes on investment income are core Green policies, attracting voters who believe Labour has moved too far to the centre.
+A wealth tax and higher taxes on investment income are core Green policies, attracting voters who believe Labour has moved too far to the centre on economic redistribution.

 Who Votes Green?

 Green Party voters in Britain skew strongly young, are disproportionately university-educated, and are concentrated in urban centres and university towns.
-The party also draws well among renters, younger women, and those who prioritise climate policy above other issues.
+The party draws well among renters, younger women, and those who prioritise climate policy above other issues.
 Many Green voters are former Labour supporters who feel the party has moved too far toward the centre.
+The regional polling breakdown shows the Greens at their strongest in London, Bristol, Sheffield, Brighton and other university cities.
+In May 2026, the party is polling in double digits across all English regions — a remarkable development compared to their historically patchy regional support.
+The satisfaction rating polls consistently show Greens voters among the most likely to report dissatisfaction with the Labour government's performance.

 Explore More